Cmoney12/ClientChatApp/README.md

 Work in progress extremely fast Qt chat client written purely in C++ implementing sqlite3, asynchronous networking, and BSON.
+Image sending and compression using zstandard is currently in progress.

 ## Works in conjunction with

 https://github.com/Cmoney12/VegaServer/tree/master